Dog coat genetics: Red Pigment

 This mutation not only effects Pheomelanin, but Eumelanin as well.
-This mutation does not effect all breeds the same.
+This mutation does not affect all breeds the same.

-Pigment type
+Eumelanin vs. Phaeomelanin Pigment Switching

 An agouti hair showing bands of eumelanin and phaeomelanin.

+Several loci affect coat color by changing whether and where on a dog eumelanin (blacks-browns) or phaeomelanin (reds-yellows) are produced.
+Within a single hair, there can be alternating bands of eumelanin and pheomelanin.
+By changing that pigment switching, the result can be a hair with only eumelanin (black) or only phaeomelanin (red).
+Some alleles affect the entire coat; others affect pigment switching for only certain parts of the body, resulting in patterns like a darker facial mask.

-Several loci can be grouped as controlling when and where on a dog eumelanin (blacks-browns) or phaeomelanin (reds-yellows) are produced: the Agouti (A), Extension (E) and Black (K) loci.
+There are three well studied loci: the Agouti (A), Extension (E) and Black (K) loci.
 Intercellular signaling pathways tell a melanocyte which type of melanin to produce.
-Time-dependent pigment switching can lead to the production of a single hair with bands of eumelanin and phaeomelanin.
-Spatial-dependent signaling results in parts of the body with different levels of each pigment.
+These three loci affect different parts of this cell signaling pathway.

 MC1R (the E locus) is a receptor on the surface of melanocytes.
-When active, it causes the melanocyte to synthesize eumelanin; when inactive, the melanocyte produces phaeomelanin instead.
-ASIP (the A locus) binds to and inactivates MC1R, thereby causing phaeomelanin synthesis.
+When active, it causes the melanocyte to synthesize eumelanin.
+When MC1R is inactive, the melanocyte produces phaeomelanin.
+ASIP (the A locus) inactivates MC1R, thereby causing phaeomelanin synthesis.
 DEFB103 (the K locus) in turn prevents ASIP from inhibiting MC1R, thereby increasing eumelanin synthesis.